 Researchers and artists from Malaysia can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).

 Development cooperation and humanitarian aid

-Malaysia is not a developing country, and therefore is not a priority country for the economic and development cooperation carried out by the State Secretariat for Economic Affairs (SECO).
-However, SECO does provide financial support for projects of the International Tropical Timber Organization (ITTO) to protect and promote sustainable management of tropical forests in Malaysia.
+Because Malaysia is not a developing country, it is not a priority country for the Swiss Agency for Development and Cooperation or for the economic development cooperation carried out by the State Secretariat for Economic Affairs (SECO).

 Swiss nationals in Malaysia